Play, Learning and the EYFS

 For more information, please go to www.gov.uk/early-years-foundation-stage

-Our lead member of staff for transitions is Aimee Campbell.
+Our lead of the setting is Karen Potter who works alongside Shannan Page at sharing the job role as joint manager.
 All of our staff are trained to support children and their families through all transitions, including those which happen within the setting (such as moving rooms, changing key person or starting school) and those which could happen at home (such as moving house or a new baby joining the family).

 Transitions to a New Room